prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 }
 ```

-## d.
-Implementing the designed schema
+## Implementing the designed schema

 Now we're going to implement our desired schema changes in Nexus.
 If you want, try to implement it yourself and then come back here to compare your solution.